If you’re caught between the DD-WRT vs. Tomato firmware battle, and can’t decide which one to go with, well the confusion ends here and now.

 If you’re slightly technically educated, you’d love the extensive features that DD-WRT comes bundled with, cause honestly, DD-WRT is more feature rich than Tomato, period.

-But then again, it’s harder to setup and understands DD-WRT because of those same extravagant features, so for someone who isn’t as technically illuminated, it might be frustrating.
+But then again, it’s harder to setup and understand DD-WRT because of those same extravagant features, so for someone who isn’t as technically illuminated, it might be frustrating.

 Moreover, when it comes to Tomato, it makes up with simplicity and ease, what it lacks with features.
 So in case you’re looking for the best router firmware and don’t wish to hassle yourself with the complexities of DD-WRT, Tomato is your answer.